USS Nitze

 USS Nitze (DDG-94) is an (Flight IIA) Aegis guided missile destroyer in the United States Navy.
 She is named for Paul Nitze, who served as Secretary of the Navy under President Lyndon B. Johnson and as chief arms control adviser in the administration of President Ronald Reagan.

 Service history

+Nitze during her commissioning ceremony. and can be seen in the background, March 2005.

 The contract to build her was awarded to Bath Iron Works Corporation in Bath, Maine, on 6 March 1998, and her keel was laid down on 20 September 2002.
 She was launched on 3 April 2004, sponsored by Elisabeth Porter, Nitze's wife.
 Nitze, who was 97 years old at the time, was present at the christening, thus adding the destroyer to the list of U.S. military vessels named after living Americans.
 Nitze was commissioned on 5 March 2005 in Norfolk, Virginia.
 Nitze, homeported in Norfolk, Virginia, went on her maiden deployment in January 2007 as part of the Expeditionary Strike Group, returning home on 3 July 2007.